yajra/laravel-datatables-docs/error-handler.md

 Below are the options available for error handling.

 ## ERROR CONFIGURATIONS
-Configuration is located at `config/datatables.php` under `error` key.
+Configuration is located at `config/DataTables.php` under `error` key.
-You can also configure via env by setting `DATATABLES_ERROR` key appropriately.
+You can also configure via env by setting `DataTables_ERROR` key appropriately.

-The default configuration is `env('DATATABLES_ERROR', null)`.
+The default configuration is `env('DataTables_ERROR', null)`.

 - [NULL](#null-error) : `'error' => null`